10 Stops on Your Pop Culture Vacation

 6. Olympia Restaurant from Saturday Night Live.
 The cheezborger, cheezborger, cheezborger bit is based on Chicago's Billy Goat Tavern, and the Belushi-Murray SNL send-up is pretty spot-on.
 I have been known to order a cheeseburger there myself. ("No … doublecheez.")
 And a side. ("No fries … cheeps.")
 And a drink. ("No Pepsi … Coke.")

-The place also started one of pop culture’s great hexes.
+The place also started one of pop culture's great hexes.
 In 1945, then-tavern owner and Chicago Cubs fan William Sianis tried to take his goat into Wrigley Field during the World Series.
-When told no, legend has it, the Curse of the Billy Goat was born.
-The Cubs lost the Series and haven’t been back.
+When told no, legend has it, the Curse of the Billy Goat was born (and broken by the Cubs' historic win in 2016).
 The Billy Goat also was a favorite watering hole of Chicago newspaper columnist Mike Royko and other ink-stained wretches when people still used phrases such as ink-stained wretches.

 7. Metropolis for Superman.
 The southern Illinois small town of Metropolis declared itself Superman's hometown in 1972.
 After a Superman amusement park plan failed and a 7-foot statue was vandalized, the town built a 15-foot bronze statue in 1993 and a Super Museum & Gift Store across the street.
 I stopped in to visit once during the early days and got a real kick out of it.